MALTA (EU) RESIDENCY & CITIZENSHIP

 Under Maltese Law, at birth you automatically acquire your domicile status (Domicile of Origin) from your father.
 If your father later changes his domicile to a new location (Domicile of Choice), yours automatically changes to this new location as well.
 On attaining the age of 18, you are allowed to acquire a new domicile of choice, but there is no such requirement.

 This means if you don’t make Malta your domicile, then only income and capital gains generated from activities inside Malta are fully taxable.
-Income arising outside of Malta and not sent to Malta is not taxable.
-In addition, capital gains arising outside of Malta even if brought into Malta are not taxable for non-domiciled residents.
+Income, such as from employment, arising outside of Malta and not sent to Malta is not taxable.
+In addition, capital gains or savings generated outside of Malta even if brought into Malta are not taxable for non-domiciled residents.

 In other words, tax is due only on (a) income generated inside of Malta, (b) capital gains arising inside of Malta, and (c) income generated outside of Malta and remitted to Malta.